 That’s foolish because all ideas are built on others.
 Language itself is built on what we are taught.
 So is culture.
 It’s a weak mind that won’t measure an idea on it’s merit.
 I can read any idea and have the strength to make my own decision about it.

-Chances are, if you can suddenly appear anywhere you won’t pick the system we have now — the chances are too great that you will be sick, destitute, or both.
+Chances are, if you were picking a global social order, and you could suddenly appear anywhere, you wouldn’t pick the system we have now — the chances are too great that you will be sick, destitute, or both.
 Or you will be in the 80% of the people in this picture who are living off of less than $2 U.S. dollars a day.
-The idea of rights comes from the human heart and mind, that’s all we need to know.
-From there, if our minds are strong enough, we can think for ourselves and make sure that we all have a decent set of them, because we don’t have a fair set of them now.